 Together, we had a bottle of white wine and a cocktail named Rising from Yomi.
 Probably one of the sweetest on the menu, it contains spiced rum, passion fruit, almond, guava, and citrus.
 I love a good cocktail – this one delivered.

-The Pan-Asian menu was designed by chef Andrew Lassetter.
+The Circus London menu focuses on Pan-Asian food, designed by chef Andrew Lassetter.
 We tried the Sharing Menu which costs £55 per person on Wednesdays & Thursdays and £65 per person on Fridays and Saturdays.
 For starters, we had Aromatic duck & plum gyoza (a must-try!), with King prawn tempura and Chicken teriyaki & lotus crips.

 My boyfriend had Korean chili baby chicken for mains while I enjoyed Ginger & lemon seabass.
 As much as we try to experiment, we often find ourselves at Italian restaurants gorging on pizza and pasta.
 So it was fantastic to try different cuisine.
 I cannot falter the menu apart from the limited dessert options.
 We opted for Candy Shop Mess, a mini bowl comprised of sorbet and chocolate.